 Q: Can you make this licensed game for me?

-A: No. If you ever find or buy any licensed games that were made with my boards, that game was not made by me.
-I do not sell licensed games – I never have, and I never will.
+A: No. If you ever find or buy any licensed games that were made with my boards, either donor or original, that game was not made by me.
+I do not sell games, not even ROM hacks – I never have, and I never will.
 Please do not ask me to do this for you 🙂

 Q: Why doesn’t my game work?

 A: This is the big one, and why you’re probably here.
 Unfortunately, there are a ton of possible reasons for that.
 Making a game involves many steps, and missing just one of them can completely screw it up – though, luckily not usually irreparably (but hopefully you didn’t put an MMC3 chip in backwards, they don’t like that).
 Make sure you followed all the steps correctly, and check out the more specific troubleshooting section at the bottom of the tutorials for the board you’re using or making.
 And chances are, it’s something minor, like a bad solder joint or two points touching that shouldn’t be.

 Here are a few general things to check that usually fix the problem:

 - Make sure you followed the ROM preparation portion of the guides correctly.
 Getting a socketed test PCB that you know works to test your ROMs before you solder them into a permanent board is a good idea.

 - Make sure your console is working with regular games, and if you used a donor cartridge for a game, hopefully you’ll remember if the donor game worked first.

 - Check for any wires, pins, or pads that you forgot to solder.
 Some of these boards require 100+ solder points to work, and just missing ONE of them can cause problems.